iter8-tools/docs/README.md

 >   - Maximize business value
 >   - Use with any app/serverless/ML framework
 >   - Simplify CI/CD/GitOps
->   - Get started in seconds

 ## To start using Iter8

 Iter8 documentation is available [here](https://iter8.tools).
-You can get started with Iter8 experiments in seconds using the following links.
+Get started with Iter8 experiments in seconds using the following links.

 1. [Install Iter8](https://iter8.tools/0.8/getting-started/install/)
 2. [Your first Iter8 experiment](https://iter8.tools/0.8/getting-started/your-first-experiment/)